Wojo-mike43/lalo_model/README.md

       - F1-Score: 0.87

 - **Conclusion:**
   * The model is highly accurate in predicting "no rate cut" scenarios, with 95% precision and 90% recall.
 For predicting rate cuts, the model correctly identifies 67% of actual rate cuts, with 50% of its rate-cut predictions being accurate.
-Improvements in precision for rate cuts can enhance the model’s overall performance.